Eye Examinations

 https://www.nidirect.gov.uk/articles/help-health-costs

-How frequently should I get my eyes tested?
+How frequently should I get my eyes examined?

-If you are between the ages of 16 and 65, and you do not have a health condition like glaucoma or diabetes, then you should get an exam once every 2 years.
+If you are between the ages of 16 and 65, and you do not have a health condition like glaucoma or diabetes, then you should get an examination once every 2 years.

 If you have a health condition, or if you are uncertain, speak to your GP or come in and have a chat with us!
 We are happy to help you figure out the best course of action.